UAE Royals

-The UAE Royals were a tennis team based in Dubai, United Arab Emirates that competed in the International Premier Tennis League (IPTL).
+The UAE Royals were a tennis team based in Dubai, United Arab Emirates that competed in the International Premier Tennis League (IPTL) from its inception in 2014 until the league's final season in 2016.
 It is one of four charter franchises that participated in the IPTL's inaugural 2014 season where it finished as runners-up.
 The team started its 2015 season with marquee signings in Roger Federer and Ana Ivanovic.

 Team history

 Founding of franchise

 On 21 January 2014, IPTL announced that one of the charter franchises for the league's inaugural 2014 season would be based in the Middle East.
 On 2 March 2014, IPTL revealed that the Middle East franchise would play its home matches in Dubai, United Arab Emirates.
 The team is owned by Neelesh Bhatnagar, a leading Dubai-based businessman, and Sachin Gadoya, managing director of Musafir.com, an Internet-based travel agency.
 Indian cricketer Virat Kohli was also introduced as the co-owner of the franchise on September 10, 2015.